Maintenance Notice

 Dahil A, Hill C, Hardisty D, Wasilewski P, Pinn C, Turner M, Scheuermann-Freestone M

-Frequency, Clinical Outcomes, Anatomical Distribution, and Management Implications of Thromboembolic Complications Associated with Cardiac Myxomas: Protocol for a Systematic Review
+Frequency, Clinical Characteristics, Anatomical Distribution, and Outcomes of Embolic Complications of Cardiac Myxoma in Contemporary Cohorts: Protocol for a Systematic Review and Meta-Analysis

 Download PDF